Lamb's 1-handed TD catch gives Dallas 23-16 win over Giants

 AP Sports Writer

+“He’s CeeDee Lamb,” Dallas quarterback Cooper Rush said after hitting Lamb four times on the 89-yard drive.
+“Guy’s open a lot.
+Makes big-time catches.
+That fade catch was unbelievable.
+I’m sure he wants that other one back, but made tons of plays for us, like usual.”

-Ezekiel Elliott scored on a 1-yard run to ignite a comeback from a seven-point deficit and Brett Maher kicked three field goals as Cowboys (2-1) beat the Giants (2-1) for the 10th time in 11 games.
+Ezekiel Elliott scored on a 1-yard run to ignite a comeback from a seven-point deficit and Brett Maher kicked three field goals as the Cowboys (2-1) beat the Giants (2-1) for the 10th time in 11 games and handed coach Brian Daboll his first loss.

-Cooper Rush threw for 210 yards, including the 1-yarder touchdown to Lamb, in winning his second straight game filling in for the injured Dak Prescott (thumb).
+Rush threw for 210 yards, including the 1-yard touchdown to Lamb, in winning his second straight game filling in for the injured Dak Prescott (thumb).

+Lamb finished with eight catches for 87 yards, but he also dropped the potential 52-yard TD throw.
+He paced the sideline after the play and teammates walked over to encourage him.

+“It was situation I had to deal with on my own, obviously I’m the one that dropped the ball for the guys,” Lamb said.
+“So knowing that I had to make this up in the back end of the game, I just wanted to step up.”

 Saquon Barkley scored on a weaving 36-yard touchdown run that gave the Giants a brief 13-6 lead.
 Graham Gano added three field goal, including a 51-yarder with 3:37 to play to make it a one-score game.

-The Giants got the ball back with 1:45 to play, but the series ended quickly with an interception by Trevon Diggs, sending New York coach Brian Daboll to his first defeat.
+The Giants got the ball back with 1:45 to play, but the series ended quickly with an interception by Trevon Diggs.

-If there was a big play in the game, it came from McCarthy.
-Faced with a fourth-and-4 at the Giants 41 with the score tied at 13 and 10:27 to play, the Dallas coach went for the first down.
-Rush hit Lamb right at the sticks on the next play and then hit tight end Peyton Hendershot for 10.
-He then found Lamb on consecutive passes of 26 and then the sensational one-hander on a fade route for the go-ahead score.

-A 28-yard punt return by KaVontae Turpin set up a 44-yarder by Maher that stretched the lead.

 Dallas came into the game having allowed only one touchdown in each of its first two games, and the trend continued on Monday night.
 The defense hounded Daniel Jones, sacking him five times, with DeMarcus Lawrence tying his career high with three.